48024

 Xuan

-I am currently a fourth-year student at UTS, doing Computer Science and majoring in AI and Data Anal...
+I graduated from UTS with First Class, doing Computer Science and majoring in AI and Data Analytics....

 Nemo